XO-Edson/XO-Edson/README.md

 - 👋 Hi, I’m @XO-Edson
 - 👀 I’m interested in Front-End development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning NextJs
 - 💞️ I’m looking to collaborate on any React projects to improve on my skillset
 - 📫 How to reach me edsonmike053@gmail.com